 Grey and brown?
 Doesn’t immediately sound like those two colors necessarily go hand-in-hand but a light charcoal three-piece suit with a medium-brown, tan, or cognac cap-toe Oxford shoe and a matching brown patterned tie will have you looking dapper for your next event.

 The darker the tie, the lighter the suit and the shirt should be.
 A dark tie will stand out against a light grey or white shirt.
 Correlate the color of your tie with your socks or pocket square.
 A darker tie tends to look better with a darker brown or black shoe against the background of the lighter suit.

 Although tonally, grey and silver are in the same family, that doesn’t mean that gold doesn’t also work.
 Wearing a standard white or black button-up and mixing in brown tones and gold accessories will bring this look to fruition and have you in contention for best dressed.

 Green works on a multitude of levels.
-Sage green looks great with light, medium, and charcoal gray suits.
+Sage green looks great with light, medium, and charcoal grey suits.
 Extra points if your suit has a pattern.
-Forest green looks best with a lighter grey while emerald green gives a darker gray suit some much needed depth.
+Forest green looks best with a lighter grey while emerald green gives a darker grey suit some much needed depth.